JeffCompasClassrooms/jeffcompasclassrooms-s25-cs2450-cs2450-project-youface/requirments.md

 	they still do not remain loyal to this concept 100% of the time.

 	Our software is designed to show the user exactly what they want to see, and they can choose when they see it.
-	It filters out other topics so the user sees what they choose.
+	It filters out other topics so the user sees what they choose using tags.

 SCOPE:
-	Will be avaible on desktop and mobile
+	Will be avaible on desktop and mobile if time permits.
+	Limit the number of tags, about 3 to start.
+	Limit the size of uploads.

 ASSUMPTIONS:

 FEATURES:
+	Feed curated using tags.
+	Secure login.
+	Search bar.
+	Follow system.

 NON-FUNCTIONAL REQUIRMENTS: